syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

-> Note: Adding the extension Syncfusion.SfChart.WPF, will add all the Syncfusion WPF controls.
+N> Adding the extension Syncfusion.SfChart.WPF, will add all the Syncfusion WPF controls.
 Also you can add the SfChart reference alone from the below location.

 C:\Program Files (x86)\Syncfusion\Essential Studio\<version>\Assemblies\(3.5/4.0/4.5.1)<Visual Studio Version>